sshaban23/PCA-Analysis/README.md

 A1: PROPOSAL OF QUESTION:

-Which factors influence customer churn?
+"Which factors influence customer churn?"

 A2: DEFINED GOAL: